-Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment GDP).
-The supplementary budget targets vulnerable groups whose livelihoods have been disrupted by COVID-19, including self-employed workers, sole proprietors and freelancers. pandemic-induced economic downturn.
+Date Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment September 28 • GDP).
+The supplementary budget targets vulnerable groups whose livelihoods have been disrupted by COVID-19, including self-employed workers, sole proprietors and freelancers. • pandemic-induced economic downturn.
 The special guarantee program run by the Korea Credit Guarantee Fund will offer the same level of benefits as the first round support-up to 95 percent guarantee products with discounted fee rates (0.3 percent, maximum 1.0 percent) for up to KRW 300 million-and provide an expedited application review process to ensure swift provision of support.
-September 28 • • • • Implemented an enhanced social distancing scheme for upcoming mid- Autumn and Hangeul holidays to curb the nationwide spread.
-September 29 • • [Seoul city government] Offered zero- interest loans to small businesses hit by the COVID-19 pandemic • • October 12 • • • • Eased social distancing measures to Level 1: Operations of 10 kinds of high-risk facilities, such as karaoke centers, gyms, buffets and large cram schools with more than 300 registered students are allowed; antivirus measures, such as wearing face masks and keeping entry logs, must still be followed.
+Implemented an enhanced social distancing scheme for upcoming mid- Autumn and Hangeul holidays to curb the September 29 • • [Seoul city government] Offered zero- interest loans to small businesses hit by the COVID-19 pandemic • nationwide spread.
+October 12 • • • Eased social distancing measures to Level 1: Operations of 10 kinds of high-risk facilities, such as karaoke centers, gyms, buffets and large cram schools with more than 300 registered students are allowed; antivirus measures, such as wearing face masks and keeping entry logs, must still be followed.
 Audiences of up to 30 percent of stadium capacity are allowed at sports matches, such as the professional soccer and baseball leagues.
 In-person worship services at churches are allowed in the greater Seoul area, but the participants may only be admitted up to 30 percent of seating capacity.
 Catering services and small group gatherings at churches remain banned.
-October 14 Kept the base rate unchanged at 0.5 percent. • • • • • • • • •
+October 14 Kept the base rate unchanged at 0.5 percent. • • • • October 29 • Extended a special loan scheme for financial institutions by three months, until February 2021, to help financial institutions stem a possible funding squeeze. • • • • November 17 Lowered the maximum interest rate to 20 percent from 24 percent to alleviate the burden on low-income households. • • • • November 24 • • • • Tightened social distancing measures in Seoul Metropolitan area to Level 2 out of 3 levels after a sustained rise in new daily cases of COVID-19 infections.
+November 26 Kept the policy rate at 0.5 percent. • • • •